Keio University

 Suzuki

 Yes.
-At the Girls Senior High School, besides German, the options for a second foreign language are Chinese and French.
-While Chinese has similarities to Japanese, such as using kanji, German and French are languages you can't understand without studying from scratch.
-But I thought if I was going to do it, I wanted to feel like "it was worth it!" and also learn a language spoken in a country where English isn't widely understood.
-That's another reason I chose German.
+At Keio Girls Senior High School, in addition to German, Chinese and French are options for a second foreign language.
+While Chinese has similarities to Japanese, such as the use of kanji, German and French are languages you won't understand unless you study them from scratch.
+But I thought if I was going to do it, I wanted to feel like it was worth the effort, and I also wanted to learn a language spoken in a region where English isn't the primary language.
+That was another reason I chose German.

-──Did you notice a change in your performance once you actually understood the meaning of the lyrics and instructions?
+──Did your performance actually change once you understood the meaning of the lyrics and instructions?

 Suzuki

-There's a piece by Schumann called "Widmung," and the lyrics are written on the sheet music for this piece.
-Thanks to studying German, I could pick out the meaning of individual words, but I couldn't understand the meaning of the entire text because some of it was in older German.
-If I get the chance, I'd like to try playing it again after fully understanding the meaning myself.
+There is a song by Schumann called "Widmung" (Dedication), and the score for this song actually has lyrics written in it.
+Thanks to studying German, I could pick out the meaning of individual words, but I couldn't understand the meaning of the whole sentence because there were some old German notations.
+If I have the chance, I would like to play it again after understanding all the meanings myself.

-Taking German Classes at the Girls Senior High School
+Taking German classes at Keio Girls Senior High School

-──How many German classes were there per week at the Girls Senior High School?
+──How many German classes are there per week at Keio Girls Senior High School?

 Suzuki

-I took the classes in my second and third years.
-In the second year, there was one weekly session of two consecutive class periods.
-In the third year, in addition to that, there was another single class period on a different day.
+I took classes in my second and third years.
+In the second year, there is one double-period class per week, and in the third year, there is an additional single-period class on a different day.

 Yamataki

-Just as my senior said, the class was small, so I was grateful for the atmosphere where I felt I could ask anything.
-The class focused on grammar, and I could ask questions immediately if there was something I didn't understand.
+As my senior said, it was a small class, so I was grateful for the atmosphere where I felt I could ask anything.
+The content of the class focused on grammar, but I was able to ask questions immediately if there was something I didn't understand.

-Our teacher, Ms. Okuyama, had lived in Germany during her childhood, and it was memorable how she taught us how to actually use grammar by sharing episodes from that time.
+Ms. Okuyama, who was in charge, lived in Germany as a child, and it was memorable how she taught us how to actually use grammar by sharing episodes from that time.
 Also, during events like Christmas, the teacher would bring German sweets like Stollen, which was fun.

 Suzuki

-In the third year, one class was taught by a native-speaking teacher, Francesca Ritto, and during that class, both Japanese and English were forbidden; it was a German-only class.
-We had to do our best to understand what Ms. Ritto said in German and respond in German.
+In the third year, for one period, we were taught by a native speaker, Ms. Francesca Litt.
+During that class, both Japanese and English were forbidden; it was a German-only class.
+We worked hard to understand what Ms. Litt said in German, and we would respond in German as well.

-In other classes, you might end up explaining things in Japanese, but that wasn't allowed in this class.
-So, even if we didn't know every word, we tried to understand the content, and the teacher also tried to understand what we wanted to say.
-There was this earnest connection, which naturally brought out our motivation, and I started to think that speaking German is fun and that I wanted to speak more.
-It was challenging, but having a class with a native teacher was a big deal for me.
+In other classes, we might end up explaining things in Japanese, but that wasn't allowed in this class.
+So even if we didn't know every single word, we tried to understand the content, and the teacher also tried to understand what we wanted to say.
+Because there was such a serious relationship, my motivation was naturally drawn out, and I came to feel that speaking German is fun and that I wanted to speak more.
+It was hard, but having a class with a native teacher was a big deal for me.

 ──That sounds like a great experience.
 You mentioned Christmas earlier; what did you actually do?